-Take a long thin strip of paper.
-Fold it as shown in the picture.
-Draw a doll on the folded paper as shown in the picture.
-Cut along the dark lines.
+Take a long thin strip of paper.Fold it like a fan.Draw a doll on the folded paper like shown.Cut along the dark lines.
 Now open it and observe.

 Try to make paper chains using other figures.

 Patterns that rotate and repeat